CLICK this button to recommend this page to Google.

 The highest percentile that can be scored by anyone is 99.
 As per the records of the past years, an approximate score of 700 in the Verbal Reasoning section and that of 790 in the Quantitative Reasoning section has fetched candidates approximately a 90th percentile rank.
 But one should always bear in mind the fact that the percentile ranks should not be calculated after combining the scores of both the sections.
 The reason being, that the verbal and quantitative sections are marked by using different methods.
 It has been recommended by ETS itself that the scores of these sections should not be compounded but should be considered separately.
 It is better that one pays attention to the section which has more relevance in relation to the course that one wants to take up and concentrates on scoring a high percentile in that section.
 It is of no use to waste one’s time and energy on the section that is not going to affect one’s getting admission to a course.
 The better way is to score high on the percentile chart for that section and be sure of getting through the admission process.

-There is no standard percentile chart which one can refer to and interpret the scores.
+There is no standard percentile chart which one can refer to and interpret scores.
 ETS keeps on printing them time and again, but from the past records, one can have an idea of the approximate scores that they should try to achieve, in order to get the desired percentile.
 There are many candidates who have valid scores in hand (the GRE scores remain valid for five years) but due to the change in the test format, they feel confused about what would be their percentile with respect to the new test pattern.
-The answer lies in this chart that is supposed to be released in November, 2011 that shall help the candidates to translate their old test scores according to the new scoring range.
+The answer lies in the percentile chart that helps the candidates to translate their old test scores according to the new scoring range.

 The GRE percentile is the criteria, which proves the capability and aptitude of a candidate.
 In the large crowd of candidates, the rank on the percentile chart is what makes a candidate stand out.
 There might be many students scoring the same score, but the percentile puts them on a hierarchy list, helping the concerned authorities choose wisely among them.
 A good percentile enables a candidate to get admission in the desired college and course as it gives a proof of the candidate’s knowledge and reasoning ability.
 On the basis of this, the authorities of the educational institutes are able to identify the potential of the candidate and take decisions regarding whether or not, he/she would be able to handle the opted educational course.